5 Coat Warning Signs of Illness in Dogs & Cats

 If you find flea dirt, scabs near the tail, or sudden restlessness at night, call your vet for the right product and household plan.
 Treating only the dog while ignoring bedding and carpets often leads to a frustrating “it came back” cycle.

-If allergies are suspected, your vet may recommend a structured plan: consistent flea control, targeted bathing, and possibly a diet trial.
-The “best” plan is the one that makes your dog look and feel calmer—less redness, fewer hot spots, and a coat that regains its natural softness.
+If allergies are the likely driver, your vet may build a structured plan: consistent flea control, targeted bathing, and sometimes a diet trial.
+The “best” plan is simply the one that makes your dog look and feel calmer—less redness, fewer hot spots, and a coat that regains its natural softness.

 “The most reassuring progress is visible: calmer skin, fewer hot spots, and a coat that looks cared-for.”